sfroonjian/Pandas-Video-Game-Statistical-Analysis/README.md

 1. cd into the folder you saved the files in.
 1. Run the command "jupyter notebook".
 This will open the folder in the Jupyter Notebook website.
 1. Open up the Heroes_Of_Pymoli.ipynb file on Jupyter Notebook.
 1. At the top, under the "Kernal" tab, click "Restart & Run All".
-This will run all the cells on the page and display all the graphs.
+This will run all the cells on the page and display all the dataframes.

 ### Data Collected:
 ![](total_players.png)